puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `cell`

 The cell that this web server belongs to.
 This is used for managing instances in a cell.
 The DMGR uses this to identify which servers belong to it.

 ##### `node_name`

 The name of the node to create this web server on.
 Refer to the `websphere_node` type for information on managing nodes.

 ##### `propagate_keyring`

 Boolean.
 Specifies whether the plugin keyring should be copied from the DMGR to the server once created.
 This only takes affect upon creation.

 Defaults to `false`

 ##### `config_file`

 The full path to the HTTP config file.
 This is used for the DMGR to discover the configuration file.

 ##### `template`

 The template to use for creating the web server.
 Defaults to `IHS`.

 Other templates have not been tested and are not supported by this type.

 ##### `access_log`

 The path to the access log.
-This is for the DMGR to discover the access log.
+This is for the DMGR to discover the access log..

 ##### `error_log`

 The path to the error log.
 This is for the DMGR to discover the error log.

 ##### `web_port`

 Specifies the port that the HTTP instance is listening on.
-Defaults to `80`
+Defaults to `80`.

 ##### `install_root`

 The full path to the _root_ of the IHS installation.
-The default (and the IBM default) is `/opt/IBM/HTTPServer`
+The default (and the IBM default) is `/opt/IBM/HTTPServer`.

 ##### `protocol`

 The protocol the HTTP instance is listening on.
 HTTP or HTTPS.

-Defaults to `HTTP`
+Defaults to `HTTP`.

 ##### `plugin_base`

 The full path to the base directory for plugins on the HTTP server.

-For example: `/opt/IBM/HTTPServer/Plugins`
+For example: `/opt/IBM/HTTPServer/Plugins`.

 ##### `web_app_mapping`

 Application mapping to the web server.
 'ALL' or 'NONE'.

-Defaults to 'NONE'
+Defaults to 'NONE'.

 ##### `admin_port`

 String.
 The administration server port.
-Defaults to `8008`
+Defaults to `8008`.

 ##### `admin_user`